quic-go/docs/content/docs/http3/client.md

 This gives the application more fine-grained control over the configuration of the `quic.Transport`.

-## Using the same UDP Socket for Server and Roundtripper
+## Running Client and Server on the Same Socket

 Since QUIC demultiplexes packets based on their connection IDs, it is possible allows running a QUIC server and client on the same UDP socket.
 This also works when using HTTP/3: HTTP requests can be sent from the same socket that a server is listening on.

-To achieve this using this package, first initialize a single `quic.Transport`, and pass a `quic.EarlyListner` obtained from that transport to `http3.Server.ServeListener`, and use the `DialEarly` function of the transport as the `Dial` function for the `http3.RoundTripper`.
+To achieve this using this package, first initialize a single `quic.Transport`, and pass a `quic.EarlyListner` obtained from that transport to `http3.Server.ServeListener`, and use the `DialEarly` function of the transport as the `Dial` function for the `http3.Transport`.

 ## Using 0-RTT